-Our newest Special Issue of the Journal is on Managing Land from a Water Quality perspective.
+Our newest Special Issue of the Journal is Volume 39, No. 1: Land Stewardship from a Water Resource Perspective.
 This special issue, which came out in February 2019, is devoted to evaluating the state of scientific research on how practices used to restore and manage conservation lands (forests, parks, wildlife management areas, nature preserves, etc.) affect water quality, water quantity, and freshwater ecosystems.
 Thanks to Roger Latham, our special editor for this issue.

 This special issue was possible with funding from the William Penn Foundation and Richard King Mellon Foundation.